dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Gamer Profile: Fans of tactical games, roguelikes, survival challenges, and games that force you to manage scarce resources

-The game can appeal to both casual and hardcore players, those who just want to play for the experience,

 ### Accessibility
 <!--
 Describe how the game will accommodate different skill levels.
 Will there be difficulty modes, tutorials, assistive options, etc.?
 -->
-- There will be clear icons/symbols and high contrast for the important/interactable assets of the game to make it easy for all players to identify and distinguish in both digital and physical formats.
+- High contrast colors will be used for the important/interactable assets of the game to make it easy for all players to identify and distinguish in both digital and physical formats.
-- The game will include multiple difficulties to appeal to newbies, casuals, and hardcore players.
+- The game will utilize universal / easily identifiable symbols to communicate the meaning without needing much comprehension.
-There will be a gradual learning curve, as the initial survivor will always be the easiest to help introduce and familiarize the player with the resource management, dice, and card mechanics before it becomes increasingly difficult.
-- The game rules will be written out to be referred to at any time and the game will not be super rigid, meaning players can alter the game rules as they like to play it how they want, or adjust it to be both easier or challenging.

 ### Inclusivity Strategies
 <!--